Icon guide

 Connects prep and export

-You get a clearer idea of both the right source image and the next route to turn it into a working icon set.
+You get a clearer idea of both the right source image and the next page to turn it into a working icon set.

 Tradeoffs